Trump's next $100 billion tariff dilemma: hit Wal-Mart or Apple Store?

 According to Census data, there are about 7,600 consumer and industrial goods still available for tariffs with a combined value of $101 billion where China accounts for 40 percent or less of U.S. imports and so could possibly be sourced elsewhere.

-Most of these involve small-scale production and a wide range of goods sold in U.S. chain stores such as Wal-Mart, including clothing, pet food and lighting fixtures.
+Most of these involve small-scale production and a wide range of goods sold in U.S. chain stores such as Wal-Mart <WMT.N>, including clothing, pet food and lighting fixtures.

 While the availability of these items in other countries could help limit price rises, there would still be disruptions for retailers with long-established supply chains.